Benefits of Wellbeing at Work

 Sure, if you have to take on additional staff to ease the burden on existing roles or set up new training and development programmes, costs can add up.
 But most workplace wellbeing initiatives are very affordable.

-Plus, studies show that businesses can expect a 3-5 X return on investment for every dollar they spend boosting happiness in the workplace.
+Plus, studies show that businesses can expect a 3-5 X return on investment for every dollar they spend boosting happiness at work.

 Infographic: There is a 3-5x return on investment for every dollar spent on happiness at work

-That’s a great investment by any standard – and some studies even suggest that the ROI of workplace wellbeing initiatives is as high as 34X the initial outlay.39
+That’s a great investment by any standard – and some studies even suggest that the ROI of workplace wellbeing initiatives is as high as 34X the initial outlay.37

 Why do the numbers stack up so well?
 Because workplace wellbeing tackles profit-sapping problems like absenteeism, presenteeism and turnover intention (see literally everything above!).